Why “Natural Point Of Aim” Doesn’t Work For Self-Defense

 We do simple drills to improve how our vision and balance and hand-eye coordination work so that we can point accurately in a wide range of stances and non-stances.

-I cover this in a few ways with See Quicker Shoot Quicker 2.0, but I’m going to be teaching a small group of instructors how to unlock performance in themselves and their students in my upcoming Vision Training for Firearms Instructors class.
+I’m going to be teaching a small group of instructors how to unlock performance in themselves and their students in this week’s Vision Training for Firearms Instructors class.

-It’s a 6 week, live online class that we’re holding on Zoom and it starts next Tuesday.
+It’s a live online class that we’re holding on Zoom and it starts tomorrow (Monday the 24th)

 In it, we’re going to unlock a LOT of the mysteries of the eyes and how you can use vision to create dramatic, immediate changes in pain, performance, endurance, learning speed, accuracy, speed, and much, much more.